ucla-biostat203b-2020winter/ucla-biostat203b-2020winter.github.io/syllabus.md

 ## Final Grade

-Grades will be based on the homework (70%) and class attendence (30%).
+Grades will be based on the homework (70%) and class attendence and participation (30%).
 Auditors must earn a respectable D to gain recording of this course.

 ## UCLA ADA Policy